 Vattenfall will most likely use monopiles to support the wind turbines at Hollandse Kust Zuid 1 & 2 and build a wind farm of a total capacity of between 684MW and 760MW.

 And while Ørsted reportedly found the commissioning timeline for Hollandse Kust Zuid 1 & 2 too short to allow for the use of next-generation offshore wind turbines, as opposed to with its zero-subsidy German projects, it looks like Vattenfall might put 12MW turbines on those monopiles.
-Namely, during a Q&A session at the press conference on 26 April, Groebler discussed wind turbines to be used for the Dutch project and, although this is yet to be decided, he said the company is already exploring GE’s 12MW Haliade-X to better understand the platform that GE recently launched.
+Namely, during a Q&A session at the press conference, Groebler discussed wind turbines to be used for the Dutch project and, although this is yet to be decided, he said the company was already exploring GE’s 12MW Haliade-X to better understand the platform that GE recently launched.

 This opens up for new possibilities, Groebler said, but the decision is yet to be made and Vattenfall will be discussing wind turbines not only with GE but other suppliers too before chosing what platform to use, and this will be done once the project advances to this particular stage.